jollyjerr/knowledge/math/trigonometry/law-of-sin-cos.md

 Used to solve oblique triangles

-You can solve any oblique trianle as long as you know three pieces of information, and one thing you know is a side length.
+You can solve any oblique triangle as long as you know three pieces of information, and one thing you know is a side length.

 ```